mariashapo/FlashCards/README.md

 ## How to run the app
 1. Clone the repository
-2. Install requirements via pip install -r "requirements.txt"
+2. Install dependencies using `pip install -r "requirements.txt"`
 3. Set up your own database on Supabase using this structure:
    ![Supabase Database Structure](database.png)
 *Supabase Database Structure*